Passer au contenu principal

 publishConfig.executableFiles

 By default, for portability reasons, no files except those listed in the bin field will be marked as executable in the resulting package archive.
-The executableFiles field lets you declare additional fields that must have the executable flag (+x) set even if they aren't directly accessible through the bin field.
+The executableFiles field lets you declare additional files that must have the executable flag (+x) set even if they aren't directly accessible through the bin field.

 {